jimmybombimmy/mortgage-calc/README.md

 ## TODO

-#### utils/calculateSavings - Make it so that the monthly payment for postOverpaymentTable is the same as preOverpaymentTable
+#### utils/calculateSavings - Make it so that Term is calculated in months, not years
-- **ISSUE**: Monthly payments are currently being calculated relative to the balance.
-The monthly payments need to be the same for the balance calculated before and after the payment
-- **FIX**: Add an optional parameter to calculateMortgagePayments to override the monthly payment amount, then just reduce the final payment

-#### App.jsx - Create form allowing user to fill in their details and return calculation to them
+#### App.jsx - Process form to give interest saved

-#### utils/numToGBP - Create a function that takes the balance and returns it as a GBP string
+#### App.jsx - Then create dropdown menu to provide the breakdown of how this is worked out

+#### App.css - Make the form look presentable